-Gallbladder cancer is caused by an abnormal and uncontrolled growth of cells in the wall of your gallbladder.
+Gallbladder cancer is caused by an abnormal and uncontrolled growth of cells in the lining of your gallbladder.

-Your gallbladder is a small pear-shaped pouch in the upper right part of your abdomen (tummy).
+Your gallbladder is a small, pear-shaped pouch in the upper right part of your abdomen (tummy).
 It stores bile that is produced by your liver.
-Bile is a digestive fluid that helps break down fatty food and is carried from your gallbladder to your bowel through a tube called the bile duct.
-Bile is yellow-green in colour because it contains a substance called bilirubin.
+Bile is a fluid that helps break down fatty food.
+It’s carried from your gallbladder to your bowel through a tube called the bile duct.
+Bile contains a substance called bilirubin that is yellow-green in colour – it’s produced when red blood cells are broken down in the liver.
 If bile isn't removed from your blood, it builds up and your skin will turn a yellow colour.
 This is known as jaundice.

-Gallbladder cancer is rare in the UK – only around 670 people are diagnosed each year.
+Gallbladder cancer is rare in the UK – just under 800 people were diagnosed with it in 2011.
 It's more common in countries such as Chile, Japan and India than in European countries.

-Gallbladder cancer mostly affects people over 65.
+Gallbladder cancer mostly affects people over 65 but younger people can get it too.
 It’s more common in women – seven in every 10 people diagnosed with gallbladder cancer are women.

 You may not have any symptoms during the early stages of gallbladder cancer.
 Some early-stage gallbladder cancers are found by chance – for example, if a doctor examines your gallbladder after it has been removed to treat gallstones.